FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: SPEED DATING

 \subsubsection{Study Protocol}

-We recruited seven beginners (B1-B7) (fewer than three months of consistent practice) to participate in three workshops (ages 24–34; 4 male, 3 female: 28M, 24M, 27F; 26M, 34M; 24M, 25F).
+We recruited seven beginners (B1–B7) with fewer than three months of consistent strength training experience to participate in three workshops (ages 24–34; 4 male, 3 female).
 Each workshop was conducted in our lab space, which was equipped with two pairs of dumbbells (2 and 12 pounds) and an adjustable workout bench.
 To establish context, participants were first asked to perform two exercises, dumbbell incline fly and lateral raise, by following short tutorial videos\footnote{https://www.youtube.com/@nutritioneering}, as these movements cover two primary degrees of freedom of the shoulder.
 Participants were also free to try additional exercises from the tutorial set if desired.

-Following this exercise phase, participants were presented with a series of storyboards illustrating scenarios from our design space.
+Following this exercise phase, participants were presented with a series of storyboards illustrating scenarios from the \sys{} design space.
 They were asked to reflect on whether the scenarios aligned with their needs, expectations, and perceived challenges in strength training.
 Participants could continue to access the equipment and tutorial videos throughout the session.
 Each workshop lasted approximately one hour, with the first 10 minutes dedicated to exercise practice and the remaining 50 minutes to storyboard discussion.
 Participants received \$20 in compensation for their time.